 JAMB UTME subject combination (requirements) for Mass Communication

-Please note– If Mathematics is not listed among the Jamb subject on this post, then Mathematics is not compulsory for this course.
+Please note– the English Language is compulsory.
+If Mathematics is not listed among the Jamb subject in this post, then Mathematics is not compulsory for this course.
 JAMB is not the only option to gain admission into Nigerian Universities to study Mass Communication.
-If you’re having troubles with JAMB UTME, maybe it’s time you pass through IJBM, JUBEB, ND, HND or Predegree.
-JAMB UTME subject combination to study Mass Communication must include:
+If you’re having troubles with JAMB UTME, maybe it’s time you pass through IJBM, JUBEB, ND, HND or Predegree!..

 Any three subjects from Arts/Social Science/Physical Science